CodeDynasty-dev/Jetpath/README.md

 # Rationale - [Docs](https://jetpath.codedynasty.dev/)

-JetPath is designed for high performance, security and ease of use, using convention over configuration method, jetpath ensure you spend less time on configuration and more time on the functionalities and concise organization of all your projects.
+Jetpath is designed for high performance, security and ease of use, using convention over configuration method, jetpath ensure you spend less time on configuration and more time on the functionalities and concise organization of all your projects.

 [benchmark repo](https://github.com/FridayCandour/jetpath-benchmark)

-- JetPath now runs on the runtime you are using, bun or node or deno.
+- Jetpath now runs on the runtime you are using, bun or node or deno.
 - Function names as routing patterns.
 - Middleware and error handler design.
 - Inbuilt Cors, body parser, websocket, cookies and logger handlers.